 Q: Should I sign with this small press, because—

 A: Stop right there.
 I can’t make this call for you.
 If you have concerns about a small press, read Tiffany King’s great roundup of great posts on the subject and make your own decision: http://www.fictiffous.com/2013/08/the-small-press-debate.html

 A: Maybe!
 Which I say for a couple of reasons: 1) I can read your book for consideration, but I cannot/will not promise an actual blurb before I have read your book.
 2) Sometimes I have time, and sometimes I do not.
 It’s also much harder for me to fit in time to read an e-book than a paperback, so if you can’t provide a bound manuscript, it’s unlikely I’ll be able to read it in a timely fashion. (#ShabbosProblems.)
 I do prefer being asked by an agent or editor to being asked personally, unless I know you very well.

-Please note, though, that I am not the right person for your MG or SFF, and I am no longer blurbing books that publish prior to 2018.
+Please note, though, that I am not the right person for your MG or SFF, and I am no longer blurbing books that publish prior to Fall 2018.